alexjungaalto/FederatedLearning/README.md

 You can formally enrol this course as
 - university (of applied science) student in Finland (contact your study administrator for details)
-- adult learner in Finland via <a href="https://fitech.io/en/studies/federated-learning/">  FiTech  </a>
+- adult learner in Finland via <a href="https://www.aalto.fi/en/admission-services/non-degree-studies-exchange-studies-studies-under-the-flexible-study-right-agreement-joo#0-non-degree-studies/">  Non-Degree Studies at Aalto University </a>
 - student at Chalmers, KTH (Sweden), NTNU (Norway), DTU (Denmark) via <a href="https://forms.gle/uSK2Uw71aLVqnymWA"> **Registration for Externals** </a>